 BE Group is a trading and service company that offers efficient distribution and value-generating production service in steel, stainless steel and aluminum to the construction and manufacturing industries in Europe.
 BE Group's role is to compensate for the gap between steel producers' delivery capacity and steel consumers' needs.
-In general, the individual steel producers provide a limited selection of products, often in large quantities and with relatively long lead times.
-However, many steel consumers seek a single coordinated supply of several different products in smaller quantities with short delivery times.
-Purchasing is then normally conducted via a steel service company, where BE Group is one of the leading producer-independent alternative in its markets.
 BE Group creates value to its customers through efficiency and coordination of sourcing, transportation and warehousing of a wide selection of commercial steel, engineering steel, stainless steel and aluminum.
 BE Group's sales to customers take place in three different ways; Inventory sales, Production service sales and Direct sales.